Ryo-N7/Ryo-N7.github.io/_posts/2017-09-05-japan-unemploy-pm.md

 <img src="../assets/2017-09-05-japan-unemploy-pm_files/plot-again-1.png" style="display: block; margin: auto;" />

 Much better!
+However, the arrows pointing to the start dates aren't ideal...
+Maybe I could try filling each subsetted Prime Minister's tenure with a different color instead?

-I wanted to fill in the spaces of the terms with the political parties, however, most of the Prime Ministers came from the Liberal Democratic Party or LDP (Jimintō in Japanese) which dominated Japanese politics from 1955 to all the way to 1993!
+I also wanted to fill in the spaces of the terms with the political parties, however, most of the Prime Ministers came from the Liberal Democratic Party or LDP (Jimintō in Japanese) which dominated Japanese politics from 1955 to all the way to 1993!
 Also with so many segments of PMs it wouldn't look as pretty as Hadley's graph.

 Anyways, what I thought would be a quick practice turned out to take a lot longer as I had to fiddle with the aesthetics quite a bit to get everything juuust right.
 To finish off, I'll leave you with this article, [Japan's unemployment rate falls to 22-year low of 2.8% in Feb.
 2017](https://www.japantimes.co.jp/news/2017/03/31/business/economy-business/joblessness-falls-22-year-low-2-8-february/).
 Under Shinzō Abe, unemployment has decreased significantly, but has it had positive impacts on the Japanese economy in other areas?
 That's a long debate for another article...!

+Any comments or suggestions on how to make this graphic better?
+Please comment below!